-- texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and peoples and cultures of Asia - range of Australian texts, including texts by Aboriginal authors and those that give insights into diverse experiences of Aboriginal and Torres Strait Islander peoples - texts with a wide range of cultural, social and gender perspectives - a range of types of text drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts - integrated modes of reading, writing, listening, speaking, viewing and representing as appropriate.
+- texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - a range of Australian texts, including texts by Aboriginal authors and those that give insights into diverse experiences of Aboriginal and Torres Strait Islander peoples - texts with a wide range of cultural, social and gender perspectives - a range of types of text drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts - integrated modes of reading, writing, listening, speaking, viewing and representing as appropriate.

-For the Year 12 English Advanced course students are required to:
+For the Year 12 English Standard course students are required to:

-- complete the Year 11 course as a prerequisite - complete 120 indicative hours - complete the common module as the first unit of work - complete modules A, B and C over the course.
+- complete the Year 11 course as a prerequisite - complete 120 indicative hours are required to complete the course - complete the Common Module as the first unit of work - complete Modules A, B and C over the course of the year.